foronda/foronda.github.io/_posts/it/2016-05-03-network-infrastructure-upgrade-overview.md

 #### I. Network Redesign

+- Design new network infrastructure to meet goals and requirements.
 - Understand traffic types within the infrastructure, implement segmentation and ACL's for sensitive traffic types.
 - Run new and additional Cat6 cabling to eliminate daisy chained switches and single point of failures.
 - Create VLANs for the different traffic types.
 Allocate IP ranges for these VLANs.